nitin-dominic/NR/_posts/stable_diffusion.md

 mamba activate /blue/$$NAME/$YOUR_USERNAME$/Environment
 ```

-Once the environment is activated, you will see the line change below based on the path you gave to activate your environment,
+Once the environment is activated, you will see the shell prompt change below based on the path you gave to activate your environment,

 ```text
 (/blue/$NAME$/$YOUR_USERNAME$/Environment/Stable_Diffusion3) [$YOUR_USERNAME$@login10 ~]$